 - Hopping is an efficient way of conserving energy resources and water.

-- Kangaroo hops conserving food and water.
+- Kangaroo hops conserve food and water.
 The water is reabsorbed in the intestine which conserves water.

 38. Where Do Kangaroos Come From